jiamingz42/JobBoardScrape/README.md

 ## location

 Location information scraped from the source website are usually not in a standard format.
-For example, "Chicago, IL" or "The Greater Chicago Area" refer to the same area but are typed in different format.
-The purpose of the location.py is to standardize the location into (State, County, City) format using Google geocoded service.
+For example, **"Chicago, IL"** or **"The Greater Chicago Area"** refer to the same area but are typed in different format.
+The purpose of the location.py is to standardize the location into (State, County, City) format by using Google geocoded service.